meghnabmenon/Spotify-Data-Analysis/README.md

 ## Dataset Overview

 This dataset contains more than 25 lakh songs collected from Spotify Web API.
 The features, as mentioned above include song, artist, release date as well as some characteristics of song such as acousticness, danceability, loudness, tempo and so on.
 The date ranges from 1921 to 2020.
+The features and what they indicate are briefly explained as and when they are required along this readme file.

 ## Analysis
 ### 1. Number of songs that got released in each decade: